LRTA 1000 class

 Minimum turning radius 25 m

-Disc and electromagnetic track brakes
+Bogie-mounted disc and track brakes

 Safety system(s) ATS (1984–2007)